Skip to Content

 Sign in to QueryPie with Okta

-1. You can verify synchronized users and groups in General Settings > Users or Groups.
+1. You can verify synchronized users and groups in General Settings > Users or Groups menu.

-2. You can now sign in to QueryPie using Login with Okta on the login page.
+2. You can now sign in to QueryPie with an Okta account using the Login with Okta button on the login page.

 image-20251014-082704.png

-This integration supports one-way synchronization from Okta to QueryPie for users and groups.
-For SCIM provisioning, follow the steps in the [Okta] Provisioning Integration Guide .
+This integration method supports one-way synchronization of users and groups from Okta to QueryPie.
+If you want to implement SCIM provisioning integration, please follow the procedures in the [Okta] Provisioning Integration Guide instead.

 One Login Integration

-Click the + Add button at the top right of the list and select One Login for Type to add One Login as an IdP.
+Click the + Add button at the top right of the list, and select One Login for Type in the popup screen to add One Login as an IdP.

-• Name : Enter a suitable name for identification.
+• Name : Enter a suitable name for the IdP for easy identification.

 • Type : Select One Login.

-One Login SAML Custom Connector configuration and downloading Metadata XML
+One Login SAML Custom Connector configuration and Metadata XML download

-• Sign in to OneLogin and click Applications > Applications at the top.
+• After accessing OneLogin, click Applications > Applications menu at the top of the screen.

-• Search for ‘SAML Custom Connector (Advanced)’ and click the result.
+• Enter ‘SAML Custom Connector (Advanced)’ in the search area and click the search result.

-• Select Configuration on the left, then click More Actions > SAML Metadata on the top right.
+• Select the Configuration menu on the left, then click More Actions > SAML Metadata at the top right.

 • Check the downloaded XML file.

-• Identity Provider Metadata : Paste the contents of the XML file downloaded from One Login.
+• Identity Provider Metadata : Copy and paste the contents of the XML file downloaded from One Login.

 One Login details (1)